boxxxie/js2form/README.markdown

 this is completely controlled by the user. the obj variable is the branch of the object that matches, not the root of the object.

 the transformation callback function's second variable is a jQuery object.

+populateForm takes in a 3rd argument that is a path transformation function. by default it transforms JS object notation into a path array. eg ``` name.name[3][4] -> [name,name,3,4] ``` you can make your own functions and have any notation you like so long as the path translation function outputs a path array.